Shujaa396/Smart-Hostel-Complaint-Maintenance-Management-System/README.md

 - Use the admin dashboard to add more workers and assign them to complaints.
 - Students can create complaints and track status changes.
 - Workers can view and update assigned complaints.

+- ## License

+This project is Created by Syed Shujaa Hussain.